jmsalcido/jmsalcido.github.io/_posts/2018-07-22-one-bad-day.md

 >Batman:
 >
 > He's fine.
+>
+>Despite all your sick, vicious little games, he's as sane as he ever was.
+>
+> So maybe ordinary people don't always crack.
+>
-Despite all your sick, vicious little games, he's as sane as he ever was.
-So maybe ordinary people don't always crack.
-Maybe there isn't any need to crawl under a rock with all the other slimey things when trouble hits. **Maybe it was just you, all the time**.
+> Maybe there isn't any need to crawl under a rock with all the other slimey things when trouble hits.
+>
+>**Maybe it was just you, all the time**.

-I mean, it applied to my life in that very insisting moment, I had a very good conversation with the person that actually made me get out of the bad day.
+I mean, it applied to my life in that very special moment, I had a very good conversation with the person that actually made me get out of the bad day.
 I am sane and good.

 I hope that person reads this at least once, so I can ruin the Joker and Batman for that person ;)